mbianchidev/platform-engineering-manifesto/README.md

 **Individuals and interactions** over processes and tools (Kubernetes doesn't solve it all)

-**Building modules and components** over comprehensive all-in-one automagic pipelines
+**Building modules and components for thin platforms** over comprehensive and all-in-one automagic ones

 **Listening to developer feedback** over business driven requirements

-**Tailoring the platform to dev needs** over enforcing standards
+**Tailoring the platform to developer needs** over enforcing  strict standards

 That is, while there is value in the items on